26.05.2020

 A nurtured impulsive idea

 It was the third week of April.
 It was the fourth or fifth week of a different type of living.
-I had taken the position as resident tutor, as well as Maya my other half, over in the middle of February.
-Those days feel so long ago now...
+I had taken the position as residency Tutor, as well as Maya my other half, over in the middle of February.
+Those days feel so long ago now…

 The half of our first month we were taught what to do.
 Then march came and with it dozens of new international students.
-One of our side tasks is to help the House manager with key giving, so we very often had the pleasure of being the first 'real' people international students encounter in Berlin (real = someone who they may encounter again).
+One of our side tasks is to help the House manager with key giving, so we had very often the pleasure of being the first ‘real’ people international students encounter in Berlin (real = somebody who they may encounter again).

 We received many calls about people wanting to give their keys, the very keys we handed to them, back.
 Most of them would travel back to their home countries while they could.
 The rest of us were stuck.